TimothyPav/OverGuard/README.md

 ![widowmakerpreview](images/widowpreview.png)

-In this screen shot you can see that certain players are "excelling".
+In this screenshot, you can see that certain players are 'excelling'.
 Widowmaker is the sniper hero in Overwatch and a cheater's best friend.
-The liklehood this player is using extrenal software is very high when you consider many of the other purple dots are professional players...
+The likelihood this player is using external software is very high when you consider many of the other purple dots are professional players...

 ### Compare Stats